yie1d/pydoll/README.md

 ## What Makes Pydoll Special

-**Genuine Simplicity**
-We don't want you wasting time configuring drivers or dealing with compatibility issues.
+**Genuine Simplicity**: We don't want you wasting time configuring drivers or dealing with compatibility issues.
 With Pydoll, you install and you're ready to automate.

-**Truly Human Interactions**
-Our algorithms simulate real human behavior patterns - from timing between clicks to how the mouse moves across the screen.
+**Truly Human Interactions**: Our algorithms simulate real human behavior patterns - from timing between clicks to how the mouse moves across the screen.

-**Native Async Performance**
-Built from the ground up with `asyncio`, Pydoll doesn't just support asynchronous operations - it was designed for them.
+**Native Async Performance**: Built from the ground up with `asyncio`, Pydoll doesn't just support asynchronous operations - it was designed for them.

-**Integrated Intelligence**
-Automatic bypass of Cloudflare Turnstile and reCAPTCHA v3 captchas, without external services or complex configurations.
+**Integrated Intelligence**: Automatic bypass of Cloudflare Turnstile and reCAPTCHA v3 captchas, without external services or complex configurations.

-**Powerful Network Monitoring**
-Intercept, modify, and analyze all network traffic with ease, giving you complete control over requests.
+**Powerful Network Monitoring**: Intercept, modify, and analyze all network traffic with ease, giving you complete control over requests.

-**Event-Driven Architecture**
-React to page events, network requests, and user interactions in real-time.
+**Event-Driven Architecture**: React to page events, network requests, and user interactions in real-time.

-**Intuitive Element Finding**
-Modern `find()` and `query()` methods that make sense and work as you'd expect.
+**Intuitive Element Finding**: Modern `find()` and `query()` methods that make sense and work as you'd expect.

-**Robust Type Safety**
-Comprehensive type system for better IDE support and error prevention.
+**Robust Type Safety**: Comprehensive type system for better IDE support and error prevention.

 ## Installation